-This early evening informal event aims to bring artists, producers, curators together for discussion, networking and critical reflection to consider the importance of ‘beyond the gallery’ practices in our region.
-Led by artist collaboration Smith-Genever and with guest speaker Dr Rebecca Senior [Axisweb and MMU] we will consider the important role of social practices in bringing diverse audiences to art and how recognised alternative models of validation for the artist who work this way are being proposed.
+Why come together, can art save us? was held at Unique Cottage Studios in Spalding on Thursday 8th February 2018.
+The early evening informal event, conceived and led by artists Kate Genever and Kate Smith (Smith-Genever), sought to bring together artists, producers, curators for discussion, networking and critical reflection to consider the importance of ‘beyond the gallery’ practices in our region.
+Joined by guest speaker Dr Rebecca Senior [Arts Research and Development Coordinator, leading knowledge transfer partnership ‘Models of Validation‘ between Axisweb and Manchester Metropolitan University] the group considered the important role of social practices in bringing diverse audiences to art and how recognised alternative models of validation for the artist who work this way are being proposed.

 Image features text by John Newling.